Katherine-Deborah/Gesture-Jump-Game/README.md

 ## Installation

 No installation is required!
 Simply open the `index.html` file in your web browser to start playing.

-## Play the Game

-You can play the game directly by visiting: [Pixel Gesture Jump Game](https://example.com/pixel-gesture-jump-game)

 ## Controls